inspec/inspec-aws/docs/resources/aws_vpc_endpoint_services.md

 ## AWS Permissions

-Your [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal) will need the `ec2:DescribeTransitGatewayRouteTables` action set to `allow`.
+The get the AWS permissions for the [Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/intro-structure.html#intro-structure-principal), you need the `ec2:DescribeTransitGatewayRouteTables` action set to `allow`.

 You can find detailed documentation at [Actions, Resources, and Condition Keys for Amazon ElastiCache](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-policy-examples.html), and [Actions, Resources, and Condition Keys for Identity And Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_identityandaccessmanagement.html).